kiririnou/dotfiles/README.md

 It will create symlinks to config dirs and update .bashrc with aliases and other configurations.

 TODO:
- - [ ] make configuratin more modular
+ - [ ] make configuration more modular